 - If you’re using Chartio to create your dashboard, once you connect your data to Chartio, you can click the + New Dashboard button to create a new dashboard.
 A modal will appear to prompt you to name your dashboard.

 - Once you’ve appropriately named your dashboard, click the Add Chart button on the right to create your first chart.
 (For dashboard best practices, read more about layout and other tips).

-- In the Data Explorer, you can the option of writing SQL to query your data or you can use our Interactive Mode to drag and drop inputs into the measures and dimensions (without writing an SQL).
+- In the Data Explorer, you have the option of writing SQL to query your data or you can use our Interactive Mode to drag and drop inputs into the measures and dimensions (without writing any SQL).

 - There are 16 different chart types, so be sure to choose the appropriate chart for your metric.